25 Tips for How to Save Money if Your Paycheck Is Stretched Thin

 20. Do a no-spend challenge

 Duh.
 It sounds so easy: To save money, just don’t spend it.
-But doing a no-spend challenge, where you commit to not spending any money over a certain period — be it a month, a week or even a single day — can help you reign in your spending.
+But, that can be hard.
+Fortunately, gamifying saving money can work.
+Try doing a no-spend challenge, where you commit to not spending any money over a certain period — be it a month, a week or even a single day — can help you reign in your spending.

 21. Find discounted services at vocational schools

 If you’re looking for ways to save money on expensive services, sometimes it pays to let a student practice on you.
 You can get services like beauty treatments, sonograms and massage therapy at steep discounts from local vocational schools.
-If you live near a university and you’re truly brave, you could even get low-cost dental work from a student dentist.
+If you live near a university and you’re truly brave, you could even get low-cost dental work from a dental student.